-In 2012 the Urban Pollinators Project studied the bees and other pollinating insects found in urban habitats in four locations in the UK: Bristol, Edinburgh, Leeds and Reading.
+In 2012 and 2013 the Urban Pollinators Project studied bees and other pollinating insects found in urban habitats in four locations in the UK: Bristol, Edinburgh, Leeds and Reading.

 Teams of researchers visited a range of urban habitats, including gardens, parks, road verges, allotments, churchyards and cemeteries, to see how good these habitats are for pollinating insects.